Glacialyx/YouTubeManager/README.md

 # YouTubeManager
-Repository to download and manage youtube videos and audios.
+Python repository to download and manage youtube videos and audios.